innoq/iqvoc_skosxl/README.md

-# Iqvoc::SkosXL
+# Iqvoc::SKOSXL
-This is the iqvoc SkosXL extension.
-Use this in your Gemfile to add SkosXL features to iqvoc.
+This is the iQvoc SKOS-XL extension.
+Use this in your Gemfile to add SKOS-XL features to iQvoc.

 Iqvoc::SKOSXL may run in two different modes: Standalone as Application and embedded into another Application as Engine.